operand/agency/README.md

 AI agent integrated applications.

-`agency` provides a simple means for connecting systems and defining actions, callbacks, and access policies that you can use to monitor and ensure safety for the systems you expose to your agents.
+`agency` provides a simple means for connecting systems and defining actions, callbacks, and access policies that you can use to monitor, control, and interact with your agents.

-`agency` allows you to create shared application environments called "spaces" where you can connect any number of AI, traditional systems, or human users, in a way where all may equally interact with each other as individual "agents" that you may perform "actions" on.

-`agency` handles the details of the underlying messaging system and allows discovering and invoking actions across all parties, providing callbacks for observation and control, and automatically handling things such as reporting exceptions, enforcing access restrictions, and more.
+`agency` allows you to connect systems into shared application environments called "spaces", allowing discovery and interaction across all parties, providing callbacks for observation and control, and automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-`agency`'s purpose is to provide an interface through which agents can freely act given the tools, systems, or users in their environment, and to provide the means for observability and control that is necessary for safety.
+In a word. `agency`'s purpose is "control".
+To provide an interface through which agents can freely act given the tools, systems, or users in their environment, and to provide the means for observability and control as they do so.

-An additional benefit of its general design is that `agency` may also simplify some agent development workflows.
-See the hypothetical examples above.

 ## Features